UoB-COMSM0110/2024-group-8/README.md

 #### Use-cases

 ![image](https://github.com/UoB-COMSM0110/2024-group-8/blob/14eae6550508dfedece6832377551c383a4d2dd4/images/use_case_diagram_b%26w.png)<br>
-[ Figure X - An example Use-case Diagram created at the start of development ]<br><br>
+[ Figure 7 - An example Use-case Diagram created at the start of development ]<br><br>

 Use-case diagrams provide a visual framework for understanding the player's journey through the game.
-In Figure X, the gameplay sequence begins with the player starting the game and selecting a map, a choice which will alter many features of the game-play (e.g. environmental conditions, type of enemy and general look and feel).
+In Figure 7, the gameplay sequence begins with the player starting the game and selecting a map, a choice which will alter many features of the game-play (e.g. environmental conditions, type of enemy and general look and feel).
 Four different maps are available to choose: journeys through the brain, lungs, heart, and kidneys.
 These parts of the human body are not only crucial for our functioning but also offer various aspects that we could include in our game, such as depicting smoke emanating from the lungs.
 [Read about this Use-case in more depth.](https://github.com/UoB-COMSM0110/2024-group-8/blob/4455d5cc72482ded24f00e5d92964fe2df8ef78e/Documents/use_case.md)

 Each level progresses dynamically as the system generates new challenges, with enemies spawning and traversing the screen.
 The player strategically places defensive units to attack the enemy, with the objective of maximising damage with minimal expenditure.

 ![image](https://github.com/UoB-COMSM0110/2024-group-8/blob/85e3e4c7fc3b75109118b1c7180e39c246f5fe5e/images/use-case-diagram.jpeg)<br>
-[ Figure X - A use-case diagram showing UML with include and extend relationships ]<br><br>
+[ Figure 8 - A use-case diagram showing UML with include and extend relationships ]<br><br>

 Throughout this process, the system presents options for tower types and locations, guided by the player's decisions and resource management mechanics.
 This iterative cycle continues until the level's objectives are met or the player's lives are expended.
-These user interactions and system responses (Figure X) are essential in understanding the flow of gameplay and ensuring that the game development aligns with stakeholder objectives and user expectations.
+These user interactions and system responses (Figure 8) are essential in understanding the flow of gameplay and ensuring that the game development aligns with stakeholder objectives and user expectations.

 # Design
 System architecture describes how we use our software to achieve our goal of a playable game.
 In this section we discuss the underlying base code of our game and provide detail on several important classes and methods, along with their specific uses.